glowkeeper/P3D/docs/assignment/assignment.md

 3. A  snippet of a script you used in your scene, alongside an explanation of that script
 4. A short description of an animation you used in your scene
 5. A summary of the Unity scene you created.
 This section is an opportunity to critique what you've done
 6. Future work.
 A short description of how your scene could progress beyond this coursework
+7. Appendix.
+Your scripts
 7. A link to your GitHub repository
 8. References to any assets you used
 9. Report References